peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public byte[] ToBytes(
         bool littleEndian);

  Returns a byte array of this integer's value.
-The byte array will take the number's two' s-complement form (see[
+The byte array will take the number's two' s-complement form (see [
          &#x22;Forms of numbers&#x22;
-      ](PeterO.Numbers.EDecimal.md)), using the fewest bytes necessary to store its value unambiguously.
-If his value is negative, the bits that appear beyond the most significant it of the number will be all ones.
-The resulting byte array can be passed o the `FromBytes()`  method (with the same byte order) to reconstruct this integer's value.
+      ](PeterO.Numbers.EDecimal.md) "Forms of numbers"  ), using the fewest bytes necessary to store its value unambiguously.
+If this value is negative, the bits that appear beyond the most significant bit of the number will be all ones.
+The resulting byte array can be passed to the  `FromBytes()` FromBytes() method (with the same byte order) to reconstruct this integer's value.  <b>Parameters:</b>

-<b>Parameters:</b>

- * <i>littleEndian</i>: Either `true`  or `false`  .
+ * <i>littleEndian</i>: Either  `true` true or  `false` false .

 <b>Return Value:</b>